bjackels5/my-profile/README.md

 * I still have much to learn about flex layouts, but I've gotten a good start with this project.
 * I re-learned that often times instructors don't have the answer, but they know how to find the answer.
 Hopefully as I get better at this, I'll be able to find the answer myself.
 Currently, I sometimes don't know what terms to use when searching to get a good answer.
 * I learned that I still have a lot to learn about correct image handling, but I think I have the basics down now.
+* Turns out I do not like the look of shadowed text, so I didn't use it anywhere.
 ---
 ## Portfolio Screenshot
 <a id="webImage"></a>